edmondop/uefa-cl/chapter3/README.md

 ## Relationships are important (although sometimes difficult!)

-If we really wouldn't value relationships, we would try to stick all the code that implement the group stage logic, the knockout phase logic, and even the final in the core `ChampionsLeague` workflow.
-But we are good people and we don't want one workflow to enjoy all the fun!
-We are going to structure our Champions League like so:
+If we really wouldn't value relationships, we would try to stick all the logic in `ChampionsLeague` workflow.
+Or exclude children workflows from the party, and replace them with alternatives such as Object Oriented Programming.
+But we are good people, and we are going to structure our Champions League like so:
 - A ChampionsLeague workflow, responsible for coordinating the Group Stage, the Knockout Phase, the drawing, and the final
 - A GroupStage workflow, which needs to execute all the groups and return the qualified teams
 - A Group workflow, which can handle all the matches within that group
 - A Knockout Phase workflow that orchestrate all the Knockout phase (Round of 16, round of 8, round of 4)
-- A knockout phase pair
+- A Fixture workflow that orchestrate the two legs of each fixture.

-As I mention, relationships are sometimes difficult, and they are not always the right answer.
+As I mention, relationships are sometimes difficult, and children workflows are not always the right answer.
 In this case, for example, Lamport Clocks, Conflict-free distributed data types, lambda calculus and path-dependent types would have worked much better.
 If you plan to use Temporal for something more useful than celebrating FC Internazionale fourth Champions League (which is very useful, don't get me wrong) I highly recommend you read these two blog post:
 - https://docs.temporal.io/workflows#when-to-use-child-workflows
 - https://community.temporal.io/t/purpose-of-child-workflows/652/2